 Finals are more challenging than standard unit tests because they contain material from multiple units; in other words, they’re cumulative.
 Not only do you need to remember the information you learned this month, but also information you may have learned at the beginning of the semester!
 Furthermore, the test questions usually aren’t in any certain order, so there’s nothing to prompt your memory.

-Just like on the ACT or SAT, employing a few strategies can help you ace your finals and, in turn, help you earn all those GPA points you need to stand out on your college applications.
-Below, we’ll go over a few key skills to learn that will help you as you’re studying for finals and any cumulative test you face.
+Just like on the ACT or SAT, employing a few strategies while studying for finals can help you ace your finals and, in turn, help you earn all those GPA points you need to stand out on your college applications.
+Below, we’ll go over three key skills to learn that will help you as you’re studying for finals and any cumulative test you face.

 Skills for Studying for Finals